KXAN-TV: Analog-to-digital conversion

+KXAN-TV shut down its analog signal on June 12, 2009, as part of the FCC-mandated transition to digital television for full-power stations.
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 36.

 Carriage disputes

 Suddenlink Communications

 KXAN and LIN TV were locked into a contract dispute with Suddenlink Communications, which serves portions of the Austin market, such as Pflugerville and Georgetown.
 The dispute centered around KXAN's failure to grant retransmission consent to Suddenlink.
 The station was removed from Suddenlink after the previous contract expired on December 31, 2007.
 KXAN claimed that it was seeking "fair value" for its programming.
 However, a press release from Suddenlink management indicated that the dispute included consideration for other stations owned by LIN TV outside of Texas.

 On January 3, 2008, Suddenlink began transmitting the signal of Temple-based NBC affiliate KCEN-TV to restore the network's programming to the affected areas.
 This is allowed under FCC rules because KCEN is a "significantly viewed" station in Williamson County even though that county is located in the Austin market.
-On March 24, Suddenlink and KXAN's dispute was settled and the station's programming was restored to Suddenlink's systems the following day.
+On March 24, Suddenlink and KXAN's dispute was settled and the station was restored to Suddenlink's systems the following day.
 The terms of the settlement were not announced though it is widely believed that KXAN had lost thousands of viewers.
 Despite its cable carriage problems, the station surprised many observers by placing first in the 5–7 a.m. weekday time slot during the May 2008 sweeps period.